buggavep/ci/README.md

 # This Project is created to help you with the basic setup of Concourse Pipelines.
-How to configure Jobs and What are the necessary jobs that can be intergated to Continous deploy your product on to pcf.
+How to configure Jobs and What are the necessary jobs that can be intergated to Continously deploy your product on to pcf.

 # Setup Concourse from the following link:
         git clone https://github.com/buggavep/ci.git